slackhq/nebula/README.md

 ## Getting started (quickly)

-Take a look at our [Quick Start](https://www.defined.net/nebula/quick-start/) to dive right in.
+Take a look at our [Quick Start](https://www.defined.net/nebula/quick-start/) to dive right in and create your first Nebula network.

 ## Documentation

-Learn about the [Nebula](https://www.defined.net/nebula/introduction/) project.
+Learn all about the [Nebula](https://www.defined.net/nebula/introduction/) project.

 Explorle to [Configuration Reference](https://www.defined.net/nebula/config/) to learn about the numerous options and tunable paramaters you can set in the Nebula configuration file.